rq/rq/docs/docs/workers.md

 ## Better worker process title
-Worker process will have a better title (as displayed by system tools such as ps and top) after you installed a thrid-party package `setproctitle`:
+Worker process will have a better title (as displayed by system tools such as ps and top) after you installed a third-party package `setproctitle`:
 ```sh
 pip install setproctitle
 ```